-At the conclusion of the process, applicants will be notified of the ESC's funding recommendations.
-It is anticipated the BSCC Board will act on the recommendations at its meeting on June 7, 2018.
-Applicant agencies and partners are not to contact members of the ESC nor the BSCC Board to discuss proposals.
+At the conclusion of this process, applicants will be notified of the ESC's funding recommendations.
+It is anticipated that SACJJDP will act on those recommendations at its October 23, 2019 meeting and the BSCC Board will act on those recommendations at its November 14, 2019 meeting.
+Applicant agencies and partners are not to contact members of the ESC, SACJJDP or the BSCC Board to discuss proposals.